Awilen-Bernkastel/memoripy/README.md

 - `BaseStorage`: Abstract base class for defining storage methods.

-- `InteractionData`: memory object (replaces the various dicts and lists in MemoryStore.)
+- `Interaction`: memory object of an interaction between the user and the LLM.

 ## Core Functionalities
 1. **Initialize Memory**: Load previous interactions from the chosen storage and initialize memory.